BlexTw11-zz/pyInterfaceLift/README.md

 ### Running

-Just run it with the python interpreter:
+Just run it with the python interpreter.
+Without the directory parameter, the wallpaper will be stored in your current folder.

     python pyInterfacelift.py 1920x1080 /path/to/your/directory